In deciding whether to approve a program for extern credit, Colorado Law will evaluate the following criteria to see if they are met:

 - You must only seek credit for one extern placement per semester.

-- As a part of your externship you must attend a professional skills class given at the law school.
+- As a part of your externship you must attend mandatory class sessions offered during the semester through the Externship Program.

 - You may not do an externship as a research assistant for a law school professor.